April 13, 2019

 Salt Lake City, Utah

-The Classroom Workshop is limited to 30 participants, while the field trip is limited to 12 participants each day.
-Register now to lock in your preferred Field Workshop day!
+The Classroom Workshop is limited to 30 participants.
+The Field Workshop is limited to 12 participants, so upon registration of 12 participants, additional Field Workshop days will become available (April 14, 15).
+Register now to lock in your registration!

 April 13, 2019 8:30 AM to 4:30 PM.

 April 13, 2019 4:30 PM to 10:00 PM.

 Field Workshop limited to a maximum of 12 participants.

 Field Workshop day will be made available (April 14, 15).

 8:30 AM to 9:00 AM